s3845230/bookerooWebsite/README.md

 * bookmicroservice:

 ## Outstanding Limitations
-CORS is not configured correctly for when the application is deployed in AWS, and so any functionality that requires access to the back-end is not operational.
+There's an issue with the deployment in AWS, and the back-end microservices go offline intermittently.

 ## Running Project
 ### Running Back-End Microservices